Fujifilm XT-1 Flagship and Greenland Icebergs

 One of my primary concerns was the battery performance, especially in ice-cold conditions.
-On my boat trips photographing the icebergs, two batteries lasted easy 4-5 hours, which was more than adequate.
+On my boat trips photographing the icebergs floating, two batteries lasted easy 4-5 hours, which was more than adequate.
 The batteries are small and inexpensive, easy to stow in your pocket.

 One big difference I noted on my return between my DSLR and Mirrorless Fujifilm XT-1, was the number of exposures I made.
 I made more exposures with my DSLR than FujiFilms XT-1.
 It wasn’t that I preferred photographing with the DSLR.
 It was because I trusted FujiFilms XT-1 EVF that I had captured the photograph precisely as I wanted.